12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 Afghanistan

 Is it possible to travel to Afghanistan?
-The world 2nd most dangerous country
+The world’s 2nd most dangerous country

 By Angela Corrias – Chasing the Unexpected – pinterest.com/angelacorrias

 Hardly like any other country, Afghanistan is a dream destination for many people.
-Part of the former Great Persian Empire, there countless are reasons why you would want to visit Afghanistan, from the old traditions proudly kept alive, a breathtaking mountainous landscape, and what remains of the ancient buildings after decades of war.
+Part of the former Great Persian Empire, there are countless reasons to visit Afghanistan, from the old traditions proudly kept alive to its breathtaking mountainous landscape and the remains of ancient buildings after decades of war.

-With the return of the Taliban, I don’t feel I can currently suggest Afghanistan as a travel destination, but as the popularity grows, I feel somehow compelled to give travelers the necessary advice on how to make the most out of their trip should they decide to embark on it.
+With the return of the Taliban, I don’t feel I can currently recommend Afghanistan as a travel destination, but as its popularity grows, I feel somehow compelled to give travelers the necessary advice on how to make the most of their trip should they decide to embark on it.

 In the cities, too, there are specific security measures to adopt: try to blend in, especially by dressing like locals as much as possible, especially women, choose a hotel with a good level of security, don’t go out every day at the same time, don’t go always to same places or follow every day the same routine or take the same road, and don’t stay out late at night.